 This granola is something you can feel good about eating and letting your kids eat as well.
-It is great as a breakfast cereal with some raw milk and as a topping for yogurt also.
+It is great as a breakfast cereal with some raw milk and as a topping for yogurt as well.
 The oats and rye flakes are “soaked overnight”, making them more easily digestible and unlocking vital nutrients.
 You can read more about soaking grains in this article or in this amazing book by Sally Fallon, Nourishing Traditions: The Cookbook that Challenges Politically Correct Nutrition and the Diet Dictocrats.

 If you’ve never read about how store-bought cereals are made, I highly recommend this article from the Weston A. Price Foundation…it has made me rethink things and for this, I no longer buy any store-bought cereals.